gitbls/sdm/Docs/Disk-Encryption.md

 * The RasPiOS and Debian teams for a great OS
 * Moses for the WiFi support
 * rakwala for the nudge to do encrypted data partitions and all the help
+* The `tang` and `clevis` projects for the very cool Network Bound Disk Encryption capability

 <br>
 <form>